WebStandardsFuture/Vision/README.md

 Our core principles to support these values are:

 * putting the needs of users first: above authors, publishers, implementers, paying W3C Members, or theoretical purity; a priority of constituencies built on the excellent work from the [TAG's Ethical Web Principles](https://w3ctag.github.io/design-principles/#priority-of-constituencies) and the [HTML Design Principles](https://dev.w3.org/html5/html-design-principles/#priority-of-constituencies).
-* ensuring that the Web can work for everyone, striving for diversity & inclusion of participants from different geographical locations, gender identities, accessibility needs, and more.
+* ensuring that the Web can work for everyone, striving for diversity & inclusion of participants from different geographical locations, cultures, languages, accessibility needs, gender identities, and more.
 * championing of fundamentals: accessibility, internationalization, security, and privacy, including revisiting the current Web platform and exploring how to responsibly improve personal privacy for users.

 We will act on these principles by: